CATPA Board of Directors

 CATPA Board meetings are held on the 3rd Thursday of every month, from 1:30pm to 3:30pm.
-For the 2017 calendar year CATPA will be having meetings throughout the state in an effort to reach more stakeholders.
-For a complete list of meeting dates and locations please CLICK HERE. **The October meeting will be held at the CATPA Office, 710 Kipling Street, Suite 106 Lakewood, CO 80215
+For the 2018 calendar year CATPA will be having meetings throughout the state in an effort to reach more stakeholders.
+For a complete list of meeting dates and locations please CLICK HERE. **The February 2018 meeting will be held at the ATICC 690 Kipling Street 2nd Floor, Lakewood, CO 80215.

 If you have any questions, please contact us here.

 CATPA BOARD CHAIR, Tonia Rumer

 Colorado Farm Bureau - Insurance Representative

 Tonia Rumer with Colorado Farm Bureau Mutual Insurance Company has worked in the insurance industry over twenty years in Insurance Sales, Claims Investigations, Management, Special Investigations and Information Technology.
 Tonia has served on the CATPA board since 2005.

 Montezuma County Sheriff's Office - Law Enforcement Representative